Rivaroni/CPSC-349-Final-Project/README.md

-My Portfolio Final Project
+# My Portfolio Final Project

 This is a simple portfolio website made with HTML, CSS, and JavaScript.

-To see the website:
+**How to view the website:**

-Open the project folder in Visual Studio Code.
+1. Open the project folder in Visual Studio Code.
-Make sure you have the Live Server extension.
+2. Make sure the Live Server extension is installed.
-Open the index.html file in Visual Studio Code.
+3. Open the `index.html` file.
-Click the "Go Live" button in the bottom-right corner of Visual Studio Code.
+4. Click the **Go Live** button at the bottom-right corner of Visual Studio Code.
-Your website will open in your web browser.
+5. The website will open in your web browser.